MrLuisAmador/docker-4wordpress/README.md

-# Default Development Template
+# WP4Docker

-## PHP
+## VSCode

-The template is configured with settings for VSCode to use recommended plugins for PHP development, including linting for the WordPress Style Guide.
+This project is configured with settings for VSCode to use recommended plugins for PHP development, including linting for the WordPress Style Guide.

 ## Development Server

 A Docker environment is included.
-Use `docker-compose up` to run, etc. and use `npm run savedb` to get a backup of the database for commit.
+The idea was to be able to just git clone the repo and get right to developing.
+It was also intended to be able to easily share the project amongst developers and save environment setup time.

-You can modify `docker-compose.yml` to mount different volumes, but be aware, this may effect your build script, deploy/ftp settings, and limit WP-CLI (see below).
+Use `docker-compose up` to run, etc. and use `npm run savedb` to get a backup of the database.
+For security reason the database isn't committed.
+This will have to be shared manually.

 ### WP-CLI